- College of Engineering and Computer Science

 - MSBME to students in the BS-to-MS track.

-- MSBME to recent BS graduates potentially interested in pursuing PhD research with preference for admission to the UCF doctoral graduate program upon completion.
+- MSBME to recent BS graduates potentially interested in pursuing PhD research with a preference for admission to the UCF doctoral graduate program upon completion.

-- A combined MD/MSBME to UCF College of Medicine MD students with engineering background and interest who can pursue the degree with one additional year sandwiched between the end of the second and beginning of the third year of medical school.
+- A combined MD/MSBME to UCF College of Medicine MD students with an engineering background and interest who can pursue the degree with one additional year sandwiched between the end of the second and beginning of the third year of medical school.
 This program is aimed at MD students who wish to expand on their years one and two College of Medicine FIRE (Focused Individualized Research Experience) project into an MS thesis.

 The program offers thesis and nonthesis options: